Brayconn/AllSeeingEye/Manual.md

 2. Stage Editor - Pretty much what it sounds like, edit tiles and entities for each stage.
 3. Attribute Editor - Changes how each tile in tileset behaves.

-The Stage Editor and Attribute Editor function exactly the same, except that the Attribute Editor has all the entity functionality removed.
+The Stage Editor and Attribute Editor function very similarly, with the latter having all the entity functionality and a bunch of the advanced tile editing features removed.

 # Main Window